samid737/scrambledev/_posts/2017-11-06-autopilot-controller-pitch-limiter.md

 layout: post
 ---

-Last week  was mostly spent on writing about the  early stage developments (starting  [here](/scrambledev/2017/03/01/progress-part-1-flight-mechanics-physics-system-world-setup.html)) and it serves as A recap on everything I've done so far.
-This is why there is A noticeable gap in the post timeline.
+Last week  was mostly spent on writing about the  early stage developments (starting  [here](/scrambledev/2017/03/01/progress-part-1-flight-mechanics-physics-system-world-setup.html)) and it serves as a recap on everything I've done so far.
+This is why there is a noticeable gap in the post timeline.

 Adding an autopilot was not on the list of features at first.
 While analysing and endlessly recalibrating the aircraft its stability (read more in [Modeling part 3: Stability and Control](/scrambledev/2017/05/01/development-part-4-modeling-thrust-basic-control.html)) I figured that having an autopilot would help out substantially.
 In [part 3](/scrambledev/2017/05/01/development-part-4-modeling-thrust-basic-control.html) I also mentioned the control output to be dangerously sensitive, providing immediate response and ignoring the airframe and pilot limits.
 This makes it harder to properly calibrate the aircraft.
 The pitch limiter solves this problem.